private-key-black-box/popkorn-grant-proposal/README.md

 1. Potential vulnerabilities in the proof generation or verification process
 2. Resistance from users or developers accustomed to traditional key management
-3. Compatibility issues with existing dApps and wallets
+3. Future compatibility issues with existing dApps and wallets

 ### Mitigations